 CKs and its antagonistic partner, auxin, are well known to act in concert to tune plant development (45).
 Thus, it will be of interest to integrate the recent findings on the role of auxin signaling in the control of LR development by local NO3- availability, with the work on CK and systemic N signaling presented herein.
 On one hand, NO3- promotes (through the action of NRT1.1) auxin accumulation in lateral roots, which promotes its elongation (7).
 On the other hand, CK synthesis is necessary to induce LR development in response to a systemic –N signal (Fig. 3).
 According to our results, the role of CKs in a root-shoot-root communication is clear, but several scenarios can be hypothesized for the exact location of their actions.
 Since we show that systemic N-demand signal is lost in decapitated plants, it is very likely that CKs act in shoots.
 Given that NO3- provision induces CK production and translocation towards the shoots (23-25), we believe that CKs play an important role as an integrator of the NO3- status in shoots.
-However, whether the CKs themselves function in the shoot-to-root relay –or as yet unknown downstream signals of CK- remains to be experimentally explored.
+However, whether the CKs themselves function in the shoot-to-root relay –or as yet unknown upstream and downstream signals of CK- function there remains to be experimentally explored.
 Preliminary results tend to indicate that it is likely that another signal downstream of CK plays a role in this shoot-root N-demand signal.
 Indeed, by examining the type-A ARR genes, which constitute a family of primary CK-response genes (46), we observed that these genes are globally regulated by the local NO3- presence in roots (up-regulation in C.NO3-Sp.NO3 vs. Sp.KCl-C.KCl; microarray data), whereas ARR expression is up-regulated in proportion to global NO3- levels in shoots (up-regulation in Control.NO3 vs. Split vs Control.KCl; Q-PCR assays) (Fig. S4).
 As auxin transport from shoot-to-root is believed to be a reporter of N-status of the plant (20), and that CK may control auxin transport and synthesis (47-49), it is tempting to hypothesize that auxin may be part of the long-distance signal informing the roots of the integrated N-status of the shoot.
 Furthermore, since auxin is taken up by NRT1.1 locally to stimulate root development, according to the local NO3- environment, the combination between the auxin and CK models would provide a large panel of developmental programs of N-economics of root development described herein.

 Materials and Methods